For the People

 Other Areas of Focus

-Democracy Fund strengthens and defends democracy through three core programs and a number of term-limited special projects.
+Democracy Fund strengthens and defends democracy through four core programs and a number of term-limited special projects.

 Since its founding, the American voting system has intentionally made it difficult for marginalized communities to equitably participate.
 The Elections and Voting program works with community organizations and leaders to build a voting system that is fair, trustworthy, and inclusive, with racial justice at the center.Learn more about this work

 Political and climate crises are forcing people to relocate, with communities of color disproportionately affected.
 The Just and Inclusive Society program works to ensure migrant and refugee communities in the United States have the resources to build and lead an intersectional social movement that protects their rights and addresses global threats.Learn more about this work